Mossio/hashira-rails/README.md

 ## Gemfile

-To see the latest and greatest gems, look at Suspenders' [Gemfile](templates/Gemfile.erb), which will be appended to the default generated projectname/Gemfile.
+To see the latest and greatest gems, look at Armadura's [Gemfile](templates/Gemfile.erb), which will be appended to the default generated projectname/Gemfile.